 Part K of Chapter 57, Laws of 2020 enacted PINS reform.
-Effective January 1, 2020, there is no state funding for PINS pre-dispositional placement or post-dispositional placements.
+Child Welfare state share is not available for PINS pre-dispositional placement or post-dispositional placements.

 e.
 Child Welfare Services Threshold

 Districts need to be aware of their portion of the \$457,322,341 statewide child welfare services threshold when determining their FFFS dedications.
 Under the threshold, to the extent that districts have eligible claims, they must meet the "Child Welfare Services Threshold" through child welfare services expenditures under FFFS and FFFS funds transferred to Title XX to receive 62% state child welfare services funding for any child protective services, child preventive services (other than COPS), after-care services, independent living services, and adoption administration and services costs.
 Additionally, a district needs to be aware of the performance or outcome-based requirements for child preventive services (see below) when determining how much of its FFFS allocation it wishes to transfer to Title XX or to use directly for child welfare services.